 Just next to Planards is the traditional Montenvers cog railway that takes you up into the mountains to the Mer de Glace glacier (1913m).
 This charming red train is an attraction in itself, and once you get to the top you will find wonderful views, a glaciorium (an interactive & educational space) and ice caves (down 400 steps so perhaps not great for very little ones).
 You can also hire show shoes for free to explore groomed trails, and there are children's events here every weekend in February.

-Ice skating is available in both Chamonix (indoor, from age 6, outdoor free usage if conditions allow) and Les Houches (outdoor, open in the afternoons and evenings, skate hire available).
+Ice skating is available in both Chamonix (indoor rink, open 2-6pm skate hire available, outdoor free usage if conditions allow) and Les Houches (outdoor, open in the afternoons and evenings, skate hire available).
 Other activities you may like to consider for your children include snowman building, snowball fun, and if you want a real treat, try Husky dog sledding where the little ones can ride in a passenger sledge with you.
 Or for something a bit more gentle, you can always go for winter walks through the woods - try Bois du Buchet in Chamonix or Les Chavants in Les Houches.

 For indoor fun, there is a small soft play area in Chamonix Sud, at La Petite Folie which also has arts & crafts materials and a lovely cafe.
 On Thursday mornings (not during school holidays), there is a Tots group that meets at the church hall off Place du Poliu from 10am to midday (best for babies and up to three years).
 There is an arts & crafts course that children from the age of five (and adults) can take during the winter season, they are held in Argentiere.
 The cinema in the centre of Chamonix shows regular English language films (look for the VO showings).
 There is an indoor bowling alley in Chamonix Sud by the bus station - it also has a mini crazy golf course upstairs.
 And the swimming pool at Richard Bozon sports centre has special children's classes on Saturday mornings.
 The indoor climbing wall at Mont Blanc Escalade in Les Houches is a fabulous place to start climbing - children from the age of seven can join special courses.

-For adults that aren't quite so sure of the skiing, there are a number of spas you can try for some indulgence, as well as fitness classes, or perhaps some snow shoeing.
+For adults who don't want to ski, there are a number of spas you can try for some indulgence, as well as fitness classes, or perhaps some snow shoeing.
 Pedestrian ski passes are available at a reduced rate so you can join the rest of your group up in the high mountains for lunch and spectacular views.